 There are three main types of solar panels available.
-These are: monocrystalline, polycrystalline and thin film.
+These are monocrystalline, polycrystalline and thin film.
 Each has its own advantages.
-Bradford solar energy systems are all monocrystalline as they are the most efficient and require the least roof space.
+Our solar energy systems are all monocrystalline as they are the most efficient and require the least roof space.

 Here is some more detail about each type of solar panel:

 Monocrystalline (monocrystalline c-Si)

 These panels are a proven technology that has been in use for over 50 years.
 They have the highest efficiency of 12-15%, meaning that fewer panels are required to produce a given amount of energy.
 They are commonly used where space is limited, or where there are high costs associated with installing large panels.
 They have a very slow degradation, generally losing 0.25 - 0.5% per year.